Why Do Gurus Come From Mountains?

 from the fireside whisky drinking thinker

 The fire emitted a warm glow and pipe smoke swirled.
 I pondered the next sip of single malt whilst peering at the cover of the celebrated publication by Ramesh Gurugot Yahmoni.
-These individuals who had become renowned for their wise teachings appeared to have a strong relationship with mountains or high places.
-They either came from high places, or they went up as more or less ordinary beings, returning somewhat transformed.
-Was there a relationship or connection?
-Perhaps it was something I imagined.
-Though there was consistency to the hypothesis; it could have equally been a logical fallacy.
-Nonetheless deeper excavation was warranted.
+The individuals renowned for teachings appeared to have certain key factors in common.
+They either came from or had spent time in high and remote places.
+Went up more or less ordinary and returned transformed.
+A connection appeared likely and not something simply imagined.
+Though the hypothesis had merits; could it be classed as a logical fallacy?
+Deeper thought was warranted.

 satire... sort of